patacongo/Pascal/doc/PascalNotes.md

 This compiler is the result of several years of work and is basically an homage to a Language that I loved in my youth.
 Pascal was invented around 1970 by Niklaus Wirth https://en.wikipedia.org/wiki/Niklaus_Wirth it became widely popular until destroyed by Brian Kernighan https://www.cs.virginia.edu/~evans/cs655/readings/bwk-on-pascal.html.
 Modern Pascal has resolved all of these issues, but it is no longer a language in wide use.
 It was widely used not too long ago with Borland Turbo Pascal and Delphi.
 There is a modest following for contemporary FreePascal/Lazarus and also GNU Pascal.

-In the late 1970's, I was in graduate school and scraped enough money together to buy a TRS-80 Model I.  That little grey keyboard computer is what caused to to leave graduate school ABD and pursue a career in programming and embedded systems.
+In the late 1970's, I was in graduate school and scraped enough money together to buy a TRS-80 Model I.  That little grey keyboard computer is what caused to to leave graduate school ABD and pursue a career in programming and, eventually, embedded systems.

 Although I had multiple degrees, I was still not properly credentialed for that career and returned to graduate school to work on a master's degree in Computer Science.
 That was in 1981 and that was when I was first exposed to real Pascal programming.
 It was a core part of the culture in the CS department.

 But I had some previous exposure.
-I had subscribed to the *TRS-80 Newsletter* which published programs for the TRS=80 that you could type in yourself and save on cassette tape.
+I had subscribed to the *TRS-80 Newsletter* which published programs for the TRS-80 that you could type in yourself and save on cassette tape.
 In 1979, *TRS-80 Newsletter* published the source for People's Pascal, http://www.trs-80.org/tiny-pascal/.
 You could either buy the software with documentation or painfully enter it from the listing by hand.
 I did the latter and got to know a little bit about the design of the tiny Pascal compiler.

 In the early/mid 1980's I upgraded my Trash-80 for a TRS-80 Model IV, my pride and joy at the time.
 I also purchased the Alcor C compiler on a 5.25 inch floppy.
 One of my first programming projects was to write a work-alike tiny Pascal compiler in C.  It was really a pretty nice compiler, but very limited.
 It was basically integer Pascal with peek and poke capabilities built on the TRS-80 ROM.

 Some time later, perhaps in the 1990's or early 2000's, I decided to extend the compiler to support full Pascal with language definitions circa 1980.
 I see the last changes in 2004, 2007, and 2008.
 While the language was much more complete, the compiler was also more unstable and remained unstable until very recently.

 After that I was mostly preoccupied with another project, the NuttX RTOS, and the compiler sat gathering dust.
-I did incorporat the Pascal P-Code VM into the RTOS for a while so that could run the Pascal code under the OS.
+I did incorporate the Pascal P-Code VM into the RTOS for a while so that could run the Pascal code under the OS.
 But the compiler was just too unstable to be useful.

 In 2019, I granted the NuttX RTOS to *Apache Software Foundation*.
 This freed up a lot of my time since I was no longer on the critical path for the RTOS.
 So I devoted time again to this compiler.